 7.5.1 Proceedings terminate upon notification of the final award to the parties.

 7.6.1 Upon its due notification to the parties, the award becomes final.

 Ibid, art 190(1).

 An action for annulment of the award before the Swiss Federal Supreme Court does not affect the enforceability of the award, unless the Swiss Federal Supreme Court grants a motion to suspend enforcement of the award.

 7.7 Correction, clarification and issue of a supplemental award

-However, to the extent a party has validly waived its right to file an appeal against an award, it cannot bypass its waiver by filing a request for revision for the same reason.
+To the extent a party has validly waived its right to file an appeal against an award, but not its right to seek a revision, it cannot bypass its waiver by filing a request for revision instead of an appeal.

 Swiss Federal Supreme Court, 17 October 2017, BGE 143 III 589.